El Cap Cave Interpretive Site

 |Operated By:||Forest Service|

 El Capitan Cave can be reached by vehicle, boat, or plane.
 By road, follow Forest Service Road 20 to Forest Service Road 15 and take a left for about a mile (1.6 km) to the cave.
 Watch for signs.
 From both Thorne Bay and Craig is an estimated 3-hour drive.
 There is a Forest Service dock for use by boats and planes, but they should not be left unattended.
+No boats over 24' are allowed.
+Boats over 24' will need to anchore out and skiff in.

 Road construction on Forest highway 43 may cause delays, however, from Carig and Thorne Bay, it is generally a 2 hour journey to the interpretive site.